ericnanhu/react-booilerplate/README.md

 - A community blog system, based on Tina CMS.
 - Several UI components, such as buttons, form inputs, cards, notifications, and more.

-More features and UI components coming soon.
+More features and UI components coming soon...

 ## Demos